rki-mf1/2023-Workshop-MISSIoN-Nanopore/day01-tuesday/hands-on.md

 --num_callers 48 --cpu_threads_per_caller 1

 # Attention!
 This will take ages even on a small FAST5 like in this example.
 You can also cancel that with "ctrl C".
-# In this example, I ran on 48 cores (num_callers) and for the small example FAST5 this took XXXX.
+# In this example, I ran on 48 cores (num_callers) and for the small example FAST5 this took <STILL RUNNING>.
 # You should really run basecalling on a GPU, if possible.

 # Here is an example command using a GPU and some additional qc parameters.